ocean-tracking-network/jb-acoustic-telemetry/setup.md

 ### R version 3.6.x or better and RStudio

 Once RStudio is open, run this install script.
 It's best to run it line by line instead of all at once in case there are errors.
+<b>Note:</b> When running through the installs, if you encounter a prompt asking you to upgrade packages.
+Choosing Option `3: None`, works in most situations.
 ```r
 install.packages('ggplot2')
 install.packages('ggmap')